fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Following the retreat of the Confederate army, the Banu Qurayza neighborhoods were besieged by the Muslims for their treachery.
 After a 25-day siege of their neighborhood, the Banu Qurayza unconditionally surrendered.
 When the Banu Qurayza tribe surrendered, the Muslim army seized their stronghold and their possessions for their acts.
 On the request of the Banu Aus, who were allied to the Qurayza, Muhammad chose one of them, Sa'ad ibn Mu'adh, as an arbitrator to pronounce judgment upon them.
 Sa'ad, who later died of his wounds from the battle, decreed the sentence, in which some of the men fighters shall be killed and some of their women and children enslaved.
 Muhammad approved of this decision, and the next day the sentence was carried out.

+The failure of the siege marked the beginning of Muhammad's undoubted ascendency in the city of Medina.
+The Meccans had exerted their utmost strength to dislodge Muhammad from Medina, and this defeat caused them to lose their trade with Syria and much of their prestige with it.
+Watt conjectures that the Meccans at this point began to contemplate that conversion to Islam would be the most prudent option.

+> On the day of Al-Ahzab (i.e. clans) the Prophet said, (After this battle) we will go to attack them (i.e. the infidels) and they will not come to attack us."
+> Sahih al-Bukhari 4109

 </details><details><summary>

+# PROOFREADINGPROOFREADINGPROOFREADING

 ## Abu Dharr Al-Ghifari comes to Medina with all his tribe